anilabraham-IT/IntuneEDU/IntuneEDU/take-a-test-profiles.md

 3. Enter a descriptive name for the test.
 4 Enter the Assessment URL.
  ![Take a test profile window](./media/takeatest-002-new-profile-edit-window.png)
-5. Configure the remaining test settings:
+5. Configure the rest of the test settings:
     a.
 Allow screen capture
     b.
 Require PCs to have a printer installed
     c.
 Allow text suggestions